SkyJoyTianle/ISIT2024/README.md

 # ISIT2024
+A paper submitted to ISIT 2024
-Generalization of LiNGAM that allows confounding
+Title: Generalization of LiNGAM that allows confounding
+Author: Joe Suzuki and Tian-Le Yang